-Just because you’re hosting a charity fundraiser doesn’t mean that money is your only goal.
+Just because you’re hosting a charity fundraiser or gala doesn’t mean that money is your only goal.
 You can raise awareness, make connections among attendees, and enrich the fundraising event through non-monetary means as well.

 Funds are important and fantastic and all that jazz.
 But sometimes, a fundraising event can create friends out of guests.

 And who do they have to thank for that lifelong friendship?
 You and your company.

 So make the charity event more meaningful for your supporters.
 And inspire folks to make the event of giving back last longer than a single night.

 Every event needs a budget.
 After all, there are a number of event factors to keep track of!

 But if you’re a nonprofit, you’ll likely be looking for any way to keep the event costs low where you can.
 Take these tips for example and make your next community fundraiser an exciting event without breaking the bank!

 It’s tempting to go for a popular event space that will surely draw out more attendees.
 But if there’s little room in your budget, get creative with the venue instead.

 This past year has proven the success of hosting a virtual event.
 So maybe you want to keep that momentum going.